costiucigor/Todofy/README.md

 It is writen in Vue 3, using typescript, composition api, and tailwind

-The main goal of this app, is to be better than momentum, and free to use for all
+The main goal of this app, is to be better than other similar apps

 You can download this extension using chrome store